-It is the function of this committee to arrange and conduct all social and recreational activities of the Local either on the committee's own initiative or as a result of decisions taken at membership meetings.
+It is the function of this committee to arrange and conduct social and recreational activities for the Local either on the committee's own initiative or as a result of decisions taken at membership meetings.

-The committee shall submit reports and proposals to the Executive Board or the membership as required.
-A ceiling for the committee's net expenditures shall be fixed annually by the membership but, other than that, all social and recreational events and activities shall be self-supporting.
-The Executive Board shall be held responsible for the proper and effective functioning of this committee.
-The committee shall comprise between 2 and 5 members and may appoint a secretary treasurer from among its members.
+The committee shall submit reports and proposals to the Executive Board or the membership The committee shall comprise between 2 and 5 members

 4. By-Laws and Constitution Committee

-The By-Laws and Constitution Committee shall be composed of the President, Vice-President and Secretary-Treasurer and any other members the President deems necessary.
+The By-Laws and Constitution Committee shall be composed of the President, Vice-President and Treasurer and any other members the President deems necessary.
 It shall be the duty of this committee to review the by-laws and policies of the local from time to time and submit recommendations for changes and/or additions to these By-Laws and policies to the membership for approval.

 5. Shop Stewards Committee

-Departmental Shop Steward meetings shall be held on the 1st Tuesday of every month except for the months of July and August.
-Such meetings will be chaired on an alternating basis from month to month between the President and Chief Shop Steward.
+Shop Steward meetings shall be held on the 1st Tuesday of the month.
+Such meetings will be co-chaired between the President and Lead Shop Steward.
 All members of the Executive Board will be expected to attend.
-Minutes will be taken if requested by a majority of those present or if so ordered by the President.
-The purpose of Steward meetings will be as follows: formulate and understand union policy
+Minutes will be taken.
+The purpose of Steward meetings will be as follows:

+a

+discuss and understand union policy

 discuss new labour legislation;

-discuss grievances and problems that have arisen over contract interpretation;prepare a report for the negotiating committee for needed contract improvement;
+discuss grievances and problems that have arisen over contract interpretation;

-Should any Shop Steward fail to attend 2 consecutive Shop Steward meetings and 3 consecutive General membership meetings without good and sufficient reasons for absence, they/them position shall be declared vacant and shall be filled by an election at the following membership meeting.
+Should any Shop Steward fail to attend 2 consecutive Shop Steward meetings and 3 consecutive General membership meetings without adequate reasons for absence, their position may be declared vacant and may be filled by an election at the following membership meeting.

-6. Wellness Committee
+6. Wellbeing Committee

-This committee may:
+This committee may send Flowers, or Gift Basket, or a donation on behalf:

 if a member is ill for more than a week, have some token sent of the Local's concern and desire to help, whether the member is at home or in hospital;

-extend the Local's condolences in the event of the death member or one of the member’s immediate families and make any other appropriate gesture in accordance with custom or the wishes of the family concerned.
-This also applies to Management;
+extend the Local's condolences in the event of the death of a member or one of the member’s immediate family as defined in the CA and make any other appropriate gesture in accordance with custom or the wishes of the family concerned.

+birth or adoption by a member

+retirement of a member including exempt with 10 years service with the union;

 The committee shall comprise between 2 and 5 members.
-All bills incurred by this committee shall be submitted to the Secretary Treasurer for payment.
+All bills incurred by this committee shall be submitted to the Treasurer for payment.

 7. Pension Committee